Police Beat for May 9, 2020

 Kasey Brant Sentel, 24, 500 block of Whippoorwill Drive, Venice.
 Charges: DUI, DUI with property damage.
 Bond: $620.

-Anthony Paul Schmidt, 54, 100 block of Jacaranda Blvd., Venice.
+Anthony Paul Schmidt, 54, 100 block of Jacaranda Boulevard, Venice.
 Charge: probation violation.
 Original charge: burglary of unoccupied structure.
 Bond: none.

 The North Port Police Department reported the following arrests:

-Jose Julian Salazar, 31, 8400 block of Cristobal Ave., North Port.
+Jose Julian Salazar, 31, 8400 block of Cristobal Avenue, North Port.
 Charges: battery on person 65 years or older, burglary occupied dwelling, petty theft, grand theft of motor vehicle.
 Bond: $10,620.

 The Venice Police Department reported the following arrests:

-Ariel Jordan Bryant, 29, 7200 block of W. Price Blvd., North Port.
+Ariel Jordan Bryant, 29, 7200 block of W. Price Boulevard, North Port.
 Charge: out-of-county warrant: Charlotte County: violation of probation: driving while license is suspended.
 Bond: none.

 Post a comment as